acentswap/docs2-wiki/products/yield-farming/crosschain-farming/faq.md

 ### What happened during the deposit, harvest and withdrawal?

-PancakeSwap crosschain farming is like using a "stand-in" LP token to farm on the BNB Chain, with the same PancakeSwap MasterChef.
-The CAKE rewards are calculated and distributed on BNB Chain, controlled and guarded by the same MasterChef contract.
+AcentSwap crosschain farming is like using a "stand-in" LP token to farm on the BNB Chain, with the same AcentSwap MasterChef.
+The ADE rewards are calculated and distributed on BNB Chain, controlled and guarded by the same MasterChef contract.

 #### Upon Deposit: